mbierman/Firewalla-NextDNS-CLI-install/README.md

 # Uninstalling
 Instructions in progress...

+These are the basic steps to uninstall.
+Also included in the uninstall script above.
+This could probably be made a little more rigorous but will do for now.

 1. `sudo docker container stop pihole && sudo docker container rm pihole`
 1. `sudo rm -rf /data/pi-hole`
 1. `rm /home/pi/.firewalla/run/docker/pi-hole/docker-compose.yaml`